moodio/msal-flutter/README.md

+## WARNING
+Version 1.0.0 is a breaking change, moving to Android-X. Please only update to 1.0.+ if you are ready to migrate your android app.

 # MSAL Wrapper Library for Flutter
 Please note this product is in very early alpha release and subject to change and bugs.